-Materials and supplies inventory are recorded at weighted average cost and measured at the lower of cost and net realizable value.
+Materials and supplies inventory are recorded on a first-in-first-out ("FIFO") basis and measured at the lower of cost and net realizable value.
 Costs include acquisition, freight and other directly attributable costs.
 A periodic review is undertaken to determine the extent of any provision for obsolescence.
 Major spare parts and standby equipment are included in property, plant, and equipment when they are expected to be used over more than one period, if they can only be used in connection with an item of property, plant and equipment.